lando/leia/README.md

 * Consolidate code examples and tests into a single, easy to understand and write `markdown` file
 * Write functional tests quickly in an accessible and lowest common denominator language (eg `sh/bash/dash` etc)
 * Pass on exit status code `0`, fail on anything else
-* Work cross platform, with some caveats
+* Work cross platform-ish, with some caveats, see [Shell Considerations](#shell-considerations) below
 * Keep [Lando](https://github.com/lando/lando) honest so he can be a real hero who doesn't betray his friends again

 ## Installation